WG21-SG14/SG14/Docs/Proposals/Fixed_Point_Library_Proposal.md

 [\[5\]](http://www.open-std.org/JTC1/SC22/WG14/www/docs/n1169.pdf),
 the intent of which is to expose features found in certain embedded hardware.
-It introduces a succinct set of language-level fixed-point types with certain constraints on the number of integer or fractional digits each can possess.
+It introduces a succinct set of language-level fixed-point types and impose constraints on the number of integer or fractional digits each can possess.

 As with all examples of discrete-type fixed-point support, the limited